davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 ## Building the Docker image

 The following command builds a Docker image with a particular `$IMAGE_NAME` and `$IMAGE_TAG` using the `Dockerfile`.
 Note that the `Dockerfile` uses the `environment.yml` file in the project root directory to create a Conda environment inside the image.
+This command should be run within the `docker` sub-directory of the project.

 ```bash
 $ docker build \